 Among the most frightening deliverability topics, bounce management could be part of the TOP10 (believe me, I already scared a few people in training or by phone :p).

-In addition to being a technical subject, bounce management is rather neglected by advertisers, even though it is of primary importance, as it can lead to serious delivery problems if not managed or even badly managed.
+In addition to being a technical issue, bounce management is often overlooked by advertisers, even though it is of the utmost importance, as it can lead to strong deliverability issues if it's not managed, or even badly managed.

 What is a bounce?